electron/electron/docs/tutorial/security.md

 ## Disable Node Integration for Remote Content
-It is paramount that you disable Node integration in any renderer (`BrowserWindow`, `BrowserView`, `WebView`) that loads remote content.
-The goal of disabling Node integration is to limit the powers you grant to remote content, thus making it dramatically more difficult for an attacker to harm your users should they gain control over your website.
+It is paramount that you disable Node integration in any renderer (`BrowserWindow`, `BrowserView`, or `WebView`) that loads remote content.
+The goal of disabling Node integration is to limit the powers you grant to remote content, thus making it dramatically more difficult for an attacker to harm your users should they gain the ability to execute JavaScript on your website.

-Disabling Node integration does not mean that you cannot grant additional powers to the website you are loading – if you are opening a `BrowserWindow` pointed at `https://my-website.com`, the goal is to give that website exactly the ability it needs, but no more.
+Disabling Node integration does not mean that you cannot grant additional powers to the website you are loading.
+If you are opening a `BrowserWindow` pointed at `https://my-website.com`, the goal is to give that website exactly the abilities it needs, but no more.

 ### Why?
-A cross-site-scripting (XSS) becomes dramatically more dangerous if an attacker can jump out of the renderer process and execute code on the user's computer.
+A cross-site-scripting (XSS) attack becomes dramatically more dangerous if an attacker can jump out of the renderer process and execute code on the user's computer.
 Cross-site-scripting attacks are fairly common - and while an issue, their power is usually limited to messing with the website that they are executed on.
-However, in a renderer process with Node integration enabled, an XSS attack becomes a whole different class of threat vector: A so-called "Remote Code Execution" (RCE) attack.
+However, in a renderer process with Node.js integration enabled, an XSS attack becomes a whole different class of attack: A so-called "Remote Code Execution" (RCE) attack.
 Disabling Node.js integration limits the power of successful XSS attacks.

 ### How?
 ```js